sz-yinlong/sz-yinlong/README.md

 # Welcome to My GitHub!

-## I'm Artem, an iOS/Backend Developer Passionate About Swift/Go programming Languages, Mobile Apps and Backend infrastructure!
+## I'm Artem, an iOS/Backend Developer Passionate About Swift/Go programming Languages!

 ### 📱 Current Project
 - 🔭 I'm currently working on [**StreetLifter**](https://github.com/sz-yinlong/StreetLifter) - a clean and simple fitness tracker app tailored for enthusiasts in calisthenics with weights.
 It's a project close to my heart as it reflects my own fitness journey!